SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 ### Permissions

 Set proper permissions to the FreeRADIUS daemon to access those files.
+The group name is depending on the Linux distribution.
+In general it's either `freerad` or `radiusd`.
 Example:
 ```
   # FreeRADIUS Server configuration
   [ -d /etc/freeradius ] && sudo chown -R :freerad /etc/freeradius